ibm-cloud-docs/assistant/skill-dialog-add.md

 1. Specify a name for the JSON file and where to save it, and then click **Save**.

 You can export a skill by using the API also.
 Include the `export=true` parameter with the request.
 See the [API reference](https://cloud.ibm.com/apidocs/assistant-v1#get-information-about-a-workspace) for more details.

+For information about how to download a specific skill version, see [Downloading a skill version](/docs/services/assistant?topic=assistant-versions-export).

 ## Sharing a dialog skill with team members
 {: #skill-dialog-add-invite-others}